-COMPOSITIONAL INFLUENCES: Astronomy - Jazz/Improvisation - Flamenco - Theatre - Landscapes - Impressionism
+COMPOSITIONAL INFLUENCES: Jazz/Improvisation - Flamenco/Tango - Astronomy - Theatre - Landscapes - Impressionism

-While Keyna was classically trained in childhood, she always had an interest in jazz/improvisation and taught herself the basics from books and CDs during her early teens.
-After hearing Tibetan multi-instrumentalist Tenzin Choegyal perform in Sydney in 2000 she took lessons with him in which she learnt about intuitive conceptual Tibetan buddhist improvisation which inspired her immensely.
-She went on to take jazz piano lessons with Oliver Gross at Hildesheim Univeristy (Germany) in 2002 during her mainly classical music course, and has since performed with various jazz/latin jazz ensembles such as UK based Ben Modley's Miami Smoke Machine band with saxophonist Ed Leaker.
-In 2008 she collaborated with musician-composers Alexandra Evans, Matthias Strassmuller and dancer Mary O'Shea to create Sonic Odyssey, a semi-improvised semi-composed concert of original works with textural projections at Bridgwater Arts Centre, UK.
+While Keyna is classically trained, she was alwasy interested in jazz/improvisation and taught herself in her early teens.
+After hearing Tibetan musician Tenzin Cheogyal perform in Sydney in 2000 she took lessons with him on intuitive conceptual improvisation which inspired her immensely.
 After immigrating to Sydney in 2009, she worked with and composed for a range of ensembles: She wrote and performed jazz song Hot Chocolate for Martini Rouge jazz quartet which was performed at Sydney Royal Easter Show 2012 to over 10 000 people, was part of Bagatelles Gypsy jazz duo performing around Sydney during 2013, and improvisation trio Ad Libitum with Elsen Price/Will Gilbert who were accompanying silent films at SHH Centre for Hybrid Arts during 2015.
 In 2012 she also released an entirely improvised solo piano album Jazz Reverie.
 Her jazz and improvisational performances have led Keyna to believe in the symbiotic relationship between performer and composer.
-She feels that in order for a musician to engage with the composition on a deep level and perform it well, they need to feel they own and can put their personal stamp on it in some way.
-They can put a very clear stamp on it if they are allowed to improvise.
 Improvisation adds immediacy, intimacy, and the sense that each playing is unique.
-It is also more rewarding and fulfilling as a performer.
-Her compositions often include improvised sections such as Craters of Rhea, Buleria Fiero, Callisto, Distant Pulsar, Mars Part 3, Star Dance, Orbital Waltz, Titan Tango, as well as many of her piano pieces have extended improvised sections.
+Her compositions often include improvised sections such as Craters of Rhea, Buleria Fiero, Callisto, Distant Pulsar, Star Dance.
 Keyna's connection with improvisation is also linked to her compositional process, which is intuitive and often begins with improvising fragments of a melody.
 Jazz influences are present in nearly all her compositions, for example through use of extended jazz chords i.e. ninths, elevenths and thirteenths, such as in Dinner Party.

 While living in England 2000-2009, Keyna composed music for theatre projects at Bath Spa University and at Bridgwater Arts Centre as well as for filmmaker Dan Gale on short film Lavish Gizzards which was shown at the Bath International Film Festival in 2006.
 In 2013 Keyna was commissioned by Marquez Laundry Theatre Company to write music for Fred and Ginger at Sydney Fringe Festival.
 She was a character on stage, wrote the music and performed it every night for eight days at Old 505 Theatre.
 For the show she wrote two piano pieces In an Empty Warehouse and Hypnotic Struggle and a flute piece.
 Alicia Gonzalez and Keyna co-devised the piece for the two-piece ensemble and the narrative was rather abstract, drawing from the Beckett tradition.
 Ephemeral Time is highly influenced by this abstract approach.
 These theatrical aspects have contributed to the development of chamber opera Dark Genesis and music theatre piece A Raft Adrift in a Storm of Stars, both of which are still being written.
 Her theatrical cabaret-style songs include The Transaction, Circus Waltz and Spider Girl.